margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Poetry #
 ## Singing Cowboys ##
-It's mind-blowing, and wind-sweeping
+It's mind-blowing, and earth-sweeping
-There's a symmetry to life, and there's a resonance to life
+There's a symmetry to life, and there's a resonance in the deep heart of hearts

 It's a blue-eyed, blonde-haired thing
 But don't we love our brown-haired, brown-eyed sisters?